-A study of reformed theological doctrines is briefly covered here as the foundational teaching to understand proper systematic theology.
+A study of doctrines of God, Man and Christ.
+This course aims to present reformed theological doctrines as the foundational teaching to understand proper systematic theology.

 Course Objectives

 1. Student will be able to carefully analyze the fundamental matters on the major doctrines.
 2. Student will be able to deal with the issues in detail rising up out of theological debates.
 3. Student will be able to correlate the truth with overall message scripture.